Welcome! I’m Katie and An Unfamiliar Sky is my personal travel blog.

 By day I work as a technology journalist for CNET and I was recently shortlisted in the category of UK’s best writer in the Words by Women Awards.
 My work has also appeared on WIRED, Ars Technica and Reuters.
-I’ve appeared on BBC Radio, CNN and recently chaired a panel on stage at Pioneers Festival in Vienna.
+I’ve appeared on BBC Radio, CNN, Sky and occasionally host panels at tech conferences.

 I’ve spent most of my career in online journalism, which has involved lots of writing, podcasting, running massive social media accounts and fiddling about a bit with Photoshop.